 Provides students with an overview of the basic issues in managing events in business, cultural and tourist venues, and sport and fitness industries.
 Covers all aspects of event management, including feasibility studies, operational planning and marketing evaluation.
 Industries examined include professional, collegiate and amateur levels of sport organizations; cultural and tourism venues, as well as all business organizations planning conferences, trade shows, and other events.

-Explores the historical development and concepts of modern management theory.
+Explores the managerial roles of leading, planning, organizing, and controlling in modern organizations.
 Blends behavioral theories of management and social responsibility and presents applications in a variety of organizational settings.
 Examines the role of managers in today's organization and in society and studies the complex multicultural, global organization of today.

 Examines the role of marketing in today's organizations and in society and studies the complex multicultural, global organization of today.
 Examines basic theory and terminology with emphasis on the major marketing components: product, price, promotion and distribution.
-Uses multiple research sources, including the Internet, to explore the marketing practices of today's organizations and learn real world applications of marketing theory.
+Uses multiple research sources to explore the marketing practices of today's organizations and learn real world applications of marketing theory.